dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             We will arrange a mutually agreeable pick-up time, date, and place.
           </p>
           <p>
-            Usually, we try to connect owners with other people going the same direction for Kitten Pooling.
+            We try to connect owners with other people going the same direction for Kitten Pooling.
 This save owners time and money and is less stressful for the kitten as it is travelling with a sibling.
           </p>